paramsiddharth/paramsiddharth/README.md

 ## About
 I have been programming since 2013.
 It has been long; Go ahead and check out my projects!
 There's so much that I have compiled a nice list [here](https://www.paramsid.com/works/software.html).

+I code a lot.
+Like really, a lot.

+> ...command-line, GUI, and web-based applications, ...
+Express, React, Flask, MongoDB, SQL, and cross-platform C/C++ ...
+APIs, UI/UX design, back-end and business logic development, data science, machine learning, deployment, and containerization.

+Honestly, you should just open my website or LinkedIn to see more, but a follow on social media would be just as much appreciated. :)

 <h2 align='center'><strong>* Whispers in horror *</strong></h2>
 <h3 align='center'><em> "I'm everywhere..."</em></h3>
 <p align='center'>